A Minute With: Irrfan, formerly Irrfan Khan

 Q: You've dropped 'Khan' from your name, preferring to be called only Irrfan.
 Why is that?

 A: "This isn't recent, I did it 10 years ago.
-People are realizing it now.
-It seems to me that caste, creed and color are all tools to misuse ... people are trapped in these brackets and then misused by people who have the reins.
+People are realising it now.
+It seems to me that caste, creed and colour are all tools to misuse ... people are trapped in these brackets and then misused by people who have the reins.

 "I don't know what to do with it, I cannot change the world (pauses).
 I don't like being called as part of a group, where everyone is told that one group is superior to the other.
 Maybe that's how I am.
 I am just here to question."